New 2022 Lexus RX SUV arrives with bold look to take on the BMW X5

 The large Lexus RX SUV comes with plug-in and conventional hybrid power, plus a totally revamped interior

-Along with the new, smaller NX and the all-electric RZ, it’s the next step in what Lexus claims is a new chapter for the brand, based around not just further electrification of what is an already heavily electrified range, but a new attitude towards the design of its cars - something we embraced when we test drove the new, simpler NX earlier this the year.
+The RX is the next step in what Lexus claims is a new chapter for the brand, based around not just further electrification of what is an already heavily electrified range, but a new attitude towards the design of its cars - something we embraced when we test drove the new, simpler NX earlier this the year.

 To that end, the new RX is a mix and match of careful evolution and radical rethinking, enabled by the use of a new platform - the brand’s GA-K underpinnings also utilised by the smaller NX.